2008 Taiwanese United Nations membership referendum

 Under Chen Shui-bian, banners supporting Taiwan joining the UN were common in government buildings, such as Taipei Main Station.

-Two referendums on United Nations membership applications were held in Taiwan on 22 March 2008, the same day as the presidential elections.
+Two referendums on submitting a United Nations membership applications were held in Taiwan on 22 March 2008, the same day as the presidential elections.

+Taiwan, officially known as the Republic of China, had been a founding member of the United Nations (UN) until 1971, when the People's Republic of China took the Chinese seat.
+Since then, the country has sought to rejoin the organization.

 The first referendum question, supported by the Democratic Progressive Party (DPP) of President Chen Shui-bian, asked whether voters agree that the government should seek United Nations membership under the name "Taiwan".
 The second referendum question, supported by the Kuomintang (KMT), which on the same day won the presidential election, asked whether voters supported "our nation" seeking to "return" to the United Nations and join other international organisations under "flexible and practical strategies", including joining as "Republic of China", "Taiwan", or any other name that aids success and national dignity.

 Although large majorities voted in favour of both proposals, the referendums were invalidated as voter turnout was just 36%, well below the 50% required.
 In contrast, the simultaneous presidential elections had a turnout of 76%.